 It seems that this species is native to South Africa, but there are doubts about its natural origin as some botanists mention that it has not yet been located in the wild.
 This species is thought to be found only in cultivation.

-Spear Head grows outdoors in USDA plant hardiness zones 9b through 11b.
+Spear Head grows outdoors in USDA Plant Hardiness Zones 9b through 11b.
 It makes an attractive patio or porch plant in warmer climates and can be grown as a houseplant in cooler climates.
-Like many succulents, Spear Head is an easy plant to grow as long as you provide for its basic needs.
+Like most succulents, Spear Head is an easy plant to grow as long as you provide for its basic needs.

 Growing Conditions and General Care